vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/09_Some_Methodological_Considerations_with_Respect.md

 If, as may well be assumed, the three other regional Māhātmyas contained in

-the Vaiṣṇavakhaṇḍa appear just as accurate and detailed descriptions of local circumstances as the AM proved to be, it seems impossible that the composer of the khaṇd

-. a  himself created the texts.
+the Vaiṣṇavakhaṇḍa appear just as accurate and detailed descriptions of local circumstances as the AM proved to be, it seems impossible that the composer of the khaṇḍa  himself created the texts.
 He might, however, have done the same as the editor of the modern Tīrthāṅk, viz. solliciting local communities

 to provide him with the basic materials.
 31 Presumably the local tradition did not breakdown after it had issued its first acknowledged Smr̥ti product, but continued to generate text-materials which finally resulted in a new composition at the time the Vaiṣṇavakhaṇḍa recension was felt to be antiquated.
 Thus the second recension came into being, too late to find recognition in the traditional Smr̥ti literature.
 It was hoped that the assignment to the Rudrayāmala would do.

-The given scheme of text-evolution confirms the well-known fact that the contents of the components of puranic texts may be considerably older than the respective khaṇd

-. as  or Purāṇas in which they are included.
+The given scheme of text-evolution confirms the well-known fact that the contents of the components of puranic texts may be considerably older than the respective khaṇḍas  or Purāṇas in which they are included.
 These embry-

 onic components may have evolved and been transmitted in local or religious communities, in the form of a pool of text-materials that we have called ‘ -